 - Choose the right page to optimize

-Instead of guessing, you can use Path Analysis to determine which page in the journey, such as a landing page, product page, or content page, is responsible for losing the most users.
+Instead of guessing, you can use Journey Analysis to determine which page in the journey, such as a landing page, product page, or content page, is responsible for losing the most users.

 - Plan effective A/B tests in GemX